ARM-software/arm-trusted-firmware/docs/design/interrupt-framework-design.rst

    However, when ``EL3_EXCEPTION_HANDLING`` is ``1``, this routing model is invalid as EL3 interrupts are unconditionally routed to EL3, and EL3 interrupts will always preempt Secure EL1/EL0 execution.
-See `exception handling`__ documentation.
+See :ref:`exception handling<interrupt-handling>` documentation.

-   .. __: exception-handling.rst#interrupt-handling

 #. **CSS=0, TEL3=1**.
 Interrupt is routed to EL3 when execution is in
    Secure-EL1/Secure-EL0.
 This is a valid routing model as secure software